EnterpriseDB/repmgr/README.md

 - `switchover`

-In certain circumstances, such as hardware or operating system maintenance, it's necessary to take a primary server offline; in this case a controlled switchover is necessary, whereby a suitable standby is promoted and the existing primary removed from the replication cluster in a controlled manner.
+In certain circumstances, such as hardware or operating system maintenance, it's desirable to promote a suitable standby to primary, and demote the current primary to a standby role in a controlled way.
+This enables work to be carried out on the former primary without interrupting the replication cluster.
-The `repmgr` command line client provides this functionality.
+The `repmgr` command line client provides this functionality with the `repmgr standby switchover` command.

 ### repmgr user and metadata